 Volunteering with Outdoors for All is a great way to contribute something positive to your community and help make a difference in someone’s life.
 Many employers will provide donations to Outdoors for All for your hours – making your contribution go even further!
 Please contact us for more information about our matching program.

 Before you become a volunteer, some training may be required.
 The type of training depends on your desired role and can be found on our guides.
-We highly encourage ALL prospective volunteers to attend a New Volunteer Info Session, held once a month during the Spring and Summer seasons, where we will discuss the foundations of Outdoors for All, roles and responsibilities and hold a short segment on how to work with people with disabilities.
+We highly encourage ALL prospective volunteers to attend a New Volunteer Orientation and Info Session, held once a month during the Spring and Summer seasons, where we will discuss the foundations of Outdoors for All, roles and responsibilities and hold a short segment on how to work with people with disabilities.
 To see a schedule for the info session, view or online calendar.
 You can also see a list of other training and training materials here.

 Find out more about program dates, commitment levels, training, age restrictions, qualifications and frequently asked questions.
 To register for our current activities, visit the online registration or contact our office or staff.